 COULD NOT – Use search finds of unknown contacts from LinkedIn to extract their email address or telephone number to issue company marketing.

-In the period of December 2019 to June 2020 in excess of £1.2 million fines were issued by the ICO related to marketing activities.
+In the last 12 months to June 2021, in excess of £3.4 million fines were issues by the ICO related to marketing activities.
+The amount of penalties continues to grow year on year.

 DIRECTORS – the ICO is going further than just issuing fines and penalties, they are now pursuing banning orders against Directors of organisations who are in significantly in breach of GDPR & PECR regulations.